 We are able to choose curriculum/ materials/ approaches which suit each unique child.
 Children have the time to explore and develop their personal interests using the tools of education.

-Having our children at home gives us more time to work on character training - both theirs and ours.
+Having our children at home gives us more time to work on character training - both theirs and ours!!
 Whenever the need arises, we can stop our day, pull the family together and discuss an issue, read the Bible and pray for wisdom, guidance, forgiveness and strength.

-Great opportunity to teach all sorts of life skills - cooking, cleaning, budgeting, car maintenance, gardening, and so on.
+Another homeschooling benefit is that it is a great opportunity to teach all sorts of life skills - cooking, cleaning, budgeting, car maintenance, gardening, and so on.

 The whole premise on which this website is based is the fact that your children and your family are unique!
 That is why this site is not out to sell you any type of curriculum or push you into a certain direction.
 Rather, the aim is that you discover your uniqueness as a family as far as goals, direction, children, personalities and therefore learning styles and curriculum.